 While the unbridled optimism about a novice politician and soaring stock prices are certainly real, what’s supporting this sentiment is not.
 Stocks are overvalued, and the U.S. and global economies remain fragile.

 This is not the foundation upon which you build further momentum on an aging bull market, which even Donald Trump said, during the first presidential debate, was “in a big fat ugly bubble.”

 This wasn’t the first time President Trump questioned the health of U.S. stocks.
 In April 2016, Trump said he didn’t have much faith in the stock market outlook, and that it was a terrible time to invest because a huge recession was coming.
 (Source: “In a revealing interview, Trump predicts a ‘massive recession’ but intends to eliminate the national debt in 8 years,” The Washington Post, April 2, 2016.)

-Suffice it to say, if Trump said stocks were in a bubble back in April and September, he’d say, if it were politically appropriate, that stocks were in an even bigger bubble now.
+Suffice it to say, if Trump said stocks were in a bubble back in April and September, he’d say, if it were Presidential, that stocks were in an even bigger bubble now.

 Still, one has to wonder if Donald Trump sold his stocks because he wanted to avoid the appearance of a conflict of interest, because his dislike for Wall Street is well known, or because he also believes that the markets are overvalued.

 The same Wall Street analysts who failed to make stock market crash predictions before the stock market collapse in 2008 are ignoring the same warning signs today.
 The economy remains fragile, and the outlook for the stock market remains extremely volatile.

 U.S. Stock Valuations in Nosebleed Territory: Where Is the Stock Market Headed?